Răzvan Raț: West Ham United

 On 21 May 2013, Raț signed for English Premier League club West Ham United on a free transfer on a one-year contract, with the option to extend it.
 His West Ham debut came on 27 August 2013 in a League Cup game against Cheltenham Town in which West Ham won the game 2–1.

 On 31 January 2014, Raț was released from his contract with West Ham by mutual consent.
 He had played 20 games in all competitions without scoring.

 Late career

 On 13 February 2014, Raț joined Spanish La Liga side Rayo Vallecano until the end of the 2013–14 season.
-On 15 June 2014, PAOK announced they had made a verbal agreement with Raț, who signed a two-year contract at the Superleague Greece club.
+On 15 June 2014, PAOK announced they had made a verbal agreement with Raț, who signed a two-year contract at the Super League Greece club.

 On 20 August 2015, Raț returned to Rayo Vallecano after agreeing to a two-year deal.
 On 31 January 2018, after making no appearances during the campaign, he cut ties with the club.
 On 22 March 2018, Raț returned to Romania with ACS Poli Timișoara, totalling ten games before retiring.